qmk/qmk_firmware/docs/compatible_microcontrollers.md

 # Compatible Microcontrollers

-QMK runs on any USB-capable AVR or ARM microcontroller with enough flash space - generally 32kB or more for AVR, though it will *just* squeeze into 16kB with most features disabled.
+QMK runs on any USB-capable AVR or ARM microcontroller with enough flash space - generally 32kB+ for AVR, and 64kB+ for ARM.
+With significant disabling of features, QMK may *just* squeeze into 16kB AVR MCUs.

 ## Atmel AVR